 Get a boost with Elderberry

-Elderberry can help reduce the time a person is sick.
-According to this study, elderberry extract taken by travelers, reduced cold symptoms quicker (on average 2 days) than those who did not take the extract.
+Elderberry has a lot of benefits and can help reduce the time a person is sick.
+One study showed that elderberry extract taken by travelers, reduced cold symptoms quicker (on average 2 days) than those who did not take the extract.

 Elderberry is an old folk medicine used to help prevent illness.
 I use this elderberry syrup recipe in our house.
 Everyone gets a bit in their nightly tea.
 (Adults get 1 tablespoon, kiddos get a teaspoon when healthy.
 If sick, take the same amount every 2-3 hours.)